jatinsajwan3841/jatinsajwan3841/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions.
-🎓 &nbsp;I'm currently studying Electronics and Communication at the GBPIET, Uttarakhand.
+🎓 &nbsp;I'm currently studying Electronics and Communication at GBPIET, Uttarakhand.
 🌱 &nbsp;I'm on track for learning more about Full stack web development and Cloud Technologies.
 🚴‍♂️ &nbsp;In my free time, I like cycling, listening to music and I'm also learning to play flute.
 ✉️ &nbsp;You can shoot me an email at jatinsajwan@hotmail.com!
 I'll try to respond as soon as I can.